-Whereas information sourced from Wikipedia may be factually correct most of the time, one must never overlook how aspects of power, whether be it of gender or other factors, play a part in generating knowledge and information bias, a point which Vestager finds also applies to how data is processed by AI.
+While information sourced from Wikipedia may turn out to be factually correct most of the time, one must never overlook how aspects of power, whether be it of gender or other factors, play a part in generating knowledge and information bias, a point which Vestager finds also applies to how data is processed by AI.

 Europe and beyond

-Moreover, Vestager maintains that we need to find a way so as to not tip 'the financial incentive-scales' towards companies providing online platforms, such as YouTube, and instead have proceeds go to the users that are providing content.
+Moreover, Vestager maintains that we need to find a way so as to not tip 'the financial incentive-scales' towards companies providing online platforms, such as YouTube.
+Instead the proceeds should go to the users that are providing content.
 Further, the money that goes to tech and digital companies needs to be taxed sufficiently, a point she cannot stress enough.

 After the fact

-After the keynote concluded, the event opened up for questions, where a New York Times reporter commented that Sweden’s open system of public records: pointing out that through the click of a button it provides anyone and with such intimate details as address, age and property value, arguing that the EU 'law on the right to anonymity' is not being adhered to in Sweden due to its open access public records system.
+After the keynote concluded, the event opened up for questions, where a New York Times reporter commented that the EU 'law on the right to anonymity' is not being adhered to in Sweden due to its open access public records system.

-Vestager maintains that whilst access to private information in Sweden is albeit a tricky situation, she does not find it unique to the country alone.
-In Europe “we are still in the process of making this space secure,” a process which is very difficult, she adds.
-The existing frameworks were not designed with privacy in mind to the extent that ‘everything’ has now been made accessible in the digital age, Vestager then concludes.
+Vestager maintained that whilst access to private information in Sweden is albeit a tricky situation, she does not find it unique to the country alone.
+In Europe “we are still in the process of making this space secure,” a process which is very difficult, she added.
+The existing frameworks were not designed with privacy in mind to the extent that ‘everything’ has now been made accessible in the digital age, Vestager then concluded.